sdesilva26/docker-spark/README.md

 #### Architecture

-You can skip this section, however I would advise going through it to gain a better understanding of why we are able to map certain ports to the machine's ports and use Docker network's automatic .
+You can skip this section, however I would advise going through it to gain a better understanding of why we are able to map certain ports to the machine's ports and use Docker network's automatic DNS resolution.

 The architecture we have just created, before adding the driver node, looks like this